Last updated on June 5th, 2019

 Keep in mind that this is the default succession path for an individual who dies in an uncomplicated family situation.

-Complications that occurred during life, such as divorce and remarriage may affect succession, and who inherits what share of an estate.
+Complications that occurred during life, such as divorce and remarriage, may affect the succession process.
 Keep reading below for these more detailed intestate succession rules.

 What Property Will Be Transferred?